tomhall82/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ### Cells Visualiser

-This will satisfy business requirement 1
+This will satisfy business requirement 1:

+*The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.*

 - Checkbox 1 - Difference between average and variability image
 - Checkbox 2 - Differences between average parasitised and average uninfected cells